Things to do on Isle of Anglesey

 My recent trip to Bettisfield near Greenfield blew me away.
 It’s just down the road from where I grew up and has incredible views of the Dee Estuary – I had no idea it was there!

-Being relatively new to the role, there are still a few things in the pipeline, but I would say that all of the coast path teams do such a great job, from negotiating with land owners and the community for footpath creation agreements, to getting the path established on the ground.
+I would say that all of the coast path teams do such a great job, from negotiating with land owners and the community for footpath creation agreements, to getting the path established on the ground.
 I can’t take any credit for that at all, but I’m proud to be working with such a great team.

 You can get in touch with us with any questions or queries relating to the Wales Coast Path by using the Contact Us page.